Kinene1/TAS-AP/README.md

 - Open https://auspice.us/ in a web browser.
 - Drag and drop the `auspice.json` file to visualise the tree. <br>

-In the tree, newly generated samples (marked ✅ Passed in the pdf report) are highlighted in grey, allowing them to be distinguished from background taxa.
+In the tree, newly generated samples (marked ✅ Passed in the PDF report) are highlighted in grey, allowing them to be distinguished from background taxa.

 9.  **Exiting TAS-AP**
     Click Exit in the GUI to close the application.